 - Columbia Law School externship placements (including the Judicial Externship), during a semester in which the student is not enrolled in the externship

 - Nonprofit [501(c)(3)] organization whose primary purpose may not be legal, as long as the work itself is law-related and supervised by an attorney

 Please note that this outline is neither exhaustive nor all-inclusive.
 If you have a potential pro bono project but you are unsure whether or not it will qualify for pro bono credit, please contact Lisa Kim.

-In order to claim Columbia pro bono credit, students must complete and submit at least two forms for each placement:
+In order to claim Columbia pro bono credit, whether mandatory or voluntary, students must complete and submit at least two forms within 30 days of completing each placement:

-- An Exit Questionnaire, to be completed by the student, and
+- An Exit Questionnaire, to be completed by the student (for instructions, see below), and

-- A Supervisor’s Report, to be completed by the supervising attorney.
+- A Supervisor’s Report, to be completed by the supervising attorney (for instructions, see below).